Folkius/CE_documentation/docs/general/details/points.md

 # Points

 Points are the main metric used in the site.
 They are represented by a gray star :star:.
-They are used for categorizing games into tiers, grouping users into ranks
+They are used for categorizing games into tiers, grouping users into ranks.
+They are also used as the default leaderboard ordering scheme.

 Points can only be earned from obtaining primary or secondary objectives in games.